jhlagado/xdloader/README.md

 # xdloader
-Cross-domain JSON loader
+Cross-domain AJAX loader

 This library retrieves JSON from servers anywhere on the web without running into the same-origin policy restriction in web browsers.
+It works without the need for a server-side proxy by using the HTML5 postMessage() api.

-To use you need to set up a remote server to host your JSON files.
+To use xdloader you need to set up a host for your files.
-On that domain you also need to also host a copy of the file xdremote.html
+On that domain you also need to also to place a copy of the file xdremote.html

-In your apps code you just need to include xdloader.js and jquery.
+In your app code simply just need to include xdloader.js and jquery.
-(Note: The xdloader library just uses JQuery for promises.
+(Note: The xdloader library uses JQuery for promises.
 I may remove this dependency on JQuery at some future stage.)

-In your code you need to create a remote object for each remote server needed by your app.
-Once you have a remote you can ask it to load JSON files from that domain
+To retrieve files, you create a "remote" object (one for each remote domain).
+Once created, you this to retrieve remote files from that domain.